blaugold/fleet/packages/fleet/doc/Animatable_widget.md

-Components which allow you tu build widgets that support animating with Fleet.
+Components which allow you to build widgets that support animating with Fleet.